 Before we begin…

-Our Beautifully Custom doll eyes are specifically designed to fit 18" dolls with shallow open/close doll eye sockets (like AG).
-Most other brand dolls with open/close eyes will have deeper eye pockets, but they can wear our eyes too!
-If you are using our eyes on an 18″ doll that has deeper or wider eye sockets than standard AG dolls, you may need to first insert a small bit of silicone putty or other material into the eye pockets to properly fit our eyes securely.
+Our exclusively designed and custom molded Infinity™ premium doll eyes are specifically designed to fit 18" dolls with shallow eye sockets (like American Girl Dolls).
+Most other brand 18" dolls with blinking eyes will have deeper eye sockets, but they can wear our eyes too!
+If you are using our Infinity™ eyes on an 18" doll that has deeper or wider eye sockets than standard AG dolls, you may need to first insert a small bit of silicone putty, sticky-back foam, or other material into the eye pockets to properly fit our eyes securely.
 You can compare the depth of our doll eyes to the doll’s original eyes to calculate how much extra padding you will need.

 Now, let’s swap eyes!

 IMPORTANT: Our written tutorial below includes tips and information not shown in the video.
 We recommend reviewing both before proceeding with your eye swap!

 Removing your doll’s original eyes requires heating the head to soften the vinyl.
 This will make the doll’s head very squishy and the vinyl skin stretchy, which is essential for eye removal and insertion.

 Prepare your doll’s head for heating by removing the doll’s head from the body.
 If your doll has neck string, simply untie the string at the neck.
 You can use tweezers or pliers to loosen the knot.
 Then the head will pop right off.